 While user interfaces have been around for as long as we’ve had machines and computers, the role of UI designer is relatively new (and quickly growing).
-As of March 2021, this role was one of ten jobs with the fastest-growing month-over-month demand on LinkedIn .
-The BLS predicts that job growth for web designers will increase by 13 percent, a rate much faster than average between 2019 and 2029 .
+According to the US Bureau of Labor Statistics (BLS), jobs in the web development and digital design industry are projected to grow 23 percent between 2021 and 2031, which is must faster than average between 2019 and 2029 .

 There are many paths toward working as a UI designer.
 The process may vary based on your experience, education, transferable skills, and the type of company you’re hoping to work for.
 Let’s look at a few steps you can take to set yourself up for success.

 A career in UI/UX design starts with having the right skills.
 While not always required to get a job, earning a degree is one way to start building your skillset.
 Some universities offer degree programs in human-computer interaction, human-centered computing, or human-centered design.
 Degrees or coursework in web design, digital design, and graphic arts often target skills that overlap with UI design.

 Another option is to take courses or attend boot camps that specialize in UI design.
 Look for programs that give you hands-on experience with common UI tools so you can put what you’re learning into practice.

 “Think about what role in UI you want to have and build your strengths in that area,” advises Worthington.
 “Are you a hands-on UI (graphic) designer?
 Do you specialize in organization and structure, strategy, branding, overlap more with UX?
 Play to your strengths and shore up your weaknesses.”